darrell-plant/study-cards/README.md

 - Tap JP area to increase font, EN area to decrease.
 - In Scroll mode, use arrows to move between items, and A/B/R to loop range.
 - Car Mode toggled via 🚗/🏠 icon.
+- Multi-select Cards via the dropdown to study combined Sets; the header shows combined count (e.g. Combined (2 / 20)).

+## 💾 Saving
+- Use the 💾 Save button to write changes explicitly.
+- Save works for single or multiple selected Sets.
+- When combining multiple Sets, Save creates a new file in the current Group.
+- When editing a single Set, Save overwrites if the NAME header is unchanged, or creates a new file if renamed.

 ## 📄 License
 MIT License © 2025